facebook/proxygen/README.md

 copy of these docs by running `doxygen Doxyfile` from the project root.
 You'll want to look at `html/namespaceproxygen.html` to start.
 This will also generate folly and thrift documentation.

+### Contributing
+Contribututions to Proxygen are more than welcome.
+[Read the guidelines in CONTRIBUTING.md](CONTRIBUTING.md).
+Make sure you've [signed the CLA](https://code.facebook.com/cla) before sending in a pull request.

 ### Whitehat